 and many more.

-All told the combination tour of the Colosseum and Vatican is an incredible way to use half a day in Rome.
-It will give you a background on how the Empire and Church have shaped this remarkable city over two millennia.
+The combination tour of the Colosseum and Vatican is an incredible way to spend half a day in Rome.
+It will give you a background on how the Empire and Church have shaped this remarkable city over the span of two millennia.
 If it is your first visit you will soon realise why people keep returning to see more.

-It is often said that, if you have a month long vacation in Rome, then you might start to make inroads into seeing everything.
+It is often said that, if you have a month long vacation in Rome, you might just start to know the inroads to see everything.
 Of course that is a sweeping statement and, as regular visitors will tell you, a month would not even finish the tip of the iceberg.
 No city in the world can offer a richer and better preserved heritage.
 No other democracy today is unaffected by the democracies that descended from the Roman Empire.
-From the early days of Rome to the modern Roman society, one thing stands out and that is “style” be it in buildings, art or fashion.
+From the early days of Rome to the modern Roman society, one thing stands out and that is “style”.
+Be it in buildings, art or fashion.
 Style dominates the skyline in Rome, it always has and seemingly always will.

 As you stand on Fori Imperiali and look down 300 metres the view is dominated by The Roman Colosseum in all its splendour.
 The other great icons can be seen from almost any slightly elevated and unobscured place in Rome, the mighty St Peter’s Basilica and The Vatican.

-For a visitor to Rome it is essential to get to the heart of these two icons.
-By delving into the histories of both, you will come to understand what is the basis of Rome and also all Italian culture.
-The Colosseum and The Vatican are two of the worlds most visited historical entities and, therefore, that in itself can create a difficulty for the visitor as you will see long lines of people waiting to have access.
-In this combination tour we have privileged access to both so you will not be delayed entering.
+For a visitor to Rome, it is essential to get to the heart of these two icons.
+By delving into the histories of both, you will come to understand what the basis of Rome and Italian culture is.
+The Colosseum and The Vatican are two of the world's most visited historical sites and have become true entities on their own, therefore, that in itself can create a difficulty for the visitor as you will see long lines of people waiting to have access.
+In this combination tour we have privileged access to both so you that you may enter them with ease.

-Please also feel free to discuss and ask questions of your guide as they are totally at your pleasure.
+Please also feel free to discuss and ask questions of your guide as they are totally at your disposal.